-4G explained: A guide to LTE, WiMax, HSPA+, and more
+4G explained: A guide to LTE, LTE-A, WiMax, HSPA+, and more

-If you’ve seen or heard an ad about a cell phone or wireless plan lately, you may have noticed that a lot of new buzzwords are being thrown around.
-Words like 4G, LTE, and WiMax seem to have replaced the last set of words we barely understood: 3G, GSM, and CDMA.
-But what does it all mean?
+The fourth generation of cellular technology, or 4G, has been around for some time now — in fact, we’re now hearing a lot about the initial stages of 5G.
+Despite that, however, 4G is likely to remain a major part of how you access the internet from your smartphone for the foreseeable future.
+Unfortunately, sometimes technologies like this — with their dozens of associated buzzwords — can be a little difficult to understand.
 Is it all a bunch of marketing nonsense or are these words you should know and understand?
 We’ve got the scoop in our official mobile broadband FAQ.

-Read on to learn what 4G is, why you should want it, and which carriers and devices are already pushing forward into the next generation of mobile data where your phone’s Internet may actually run faster than your home Wi-Fi.
+Read on to learn what 4G is, why you should want it, and what all this means for the future of wireless.

 The basics of 4G

-Note: Update: Refreshed article for 2017 to reflect that 4G is now commonplace and 5G is on the way.